commotum/arc-analysis/BONGARD/Dictionary/primitives.md

 ### Texture

 Texture is the spatial pattern of small-scale variations on a surface—grains of wood, weave of fabric, stippled paint, or pixel noise in an image.
 Vision science models it with statistics of orientation and frequency; computer graphics apply 2-D texture maps to 3-D meshes, then modulate illumination with normal maps for tactile illusion.
 Geologists classify rocks by crystal texture, and audio engineers speak of “textural” layers in soundscapes.
 In diagrammatic reasoning, panels may belong if regions share the same repetitive micro-pattern (all hatched or all dotted), while non-members mix contrasting textures, making fine-grained consistency the deciding cue.

+### Tracing Line or Curve

+Tracing a line or curve refers to following a single continuous stroke from start to finish, attending to its path, direction changes, and overall geometry.
+The emphasis is on continuity: the line may bend, loop, or wander, but it remains one uninterrupted trajectory.
+In visual reasoning, a class may be defined by whether a shape can be traced without lifting the pen or retracing any segment, making the act of following the path itself the critical cue rather than where multiple paths meet.

 ### Tracing Lines or Curves Meet